Jono Lester: 2018

-In 2018, Lester is racing in the Thailand Super Series, Blancpain GT Series Asia and the Intercontinental GT Challenge.
+In 2018, Lester raced in the Thailand Super Series, Blancpain GT Series Asia and the Intercontinental GT Challenge.

-In the Thailand Super Series, he was a sole entrant at the opening round of the Championship in a Lamborghini Huracan Super Trofeo, but was uncompetitive.
+In the Thailand Super Series, Lester was a sole entrant at the opening round of the Championship in a Lamborghini Huracan Super Trofeo, but was uncompetitive.

-He changed vehicles for round two onwards, pairing with Japanese Akihiro Asai in a Vattana Motorsport Lamborghini Gallardo FL2.
+Lester changed vehicles for round two onwards, pairing with Japanese Akihiro Asai in a Vattana Motorsport Lamborghini Gallardo FL2.
 The pair won three of six races together, with Lester finishing third in the Championship and helping Vattana Motorsport to the Team's Title.

 In Blancpain GT Series Asia, Lester was bought in mid-season to partner Australian Nick Foster at HubAuto Corsa, driving a Ferrari 488.

 The pair finished second in their first race together at Fuji Speedway, and took HubAuto's first win at the following round in Shanghai.
 At the conclusion of the 2018 season, Lester and Foster netted two wins and four podiums from six races.

 In the Intercontinental GT Challenge, Lester joined Japanese team D’station Racing for the Suzuka 10 Hours in a Porsche 991 GT3-R. Driving with Tsubasa Kondo and Satoshi Hoshino, they finished many laps down in 28th with multiple unscheduled pit stops to rectify electrical and cooling issues.

-SUPER GT
+Super GT

 Lester joined Gulf Racing in the GT300 class of Japanese Super GT for 2017, driving a Porsche 991 GT3-R.

 Paired with Japanese Kyosuke Mineo, they scored a podium on debut at Okayama, finished third after starting 15th on the grid.

-Three more top five finishes throughout the season netted Gulf Racing 8th overall in the GT300 standings.
+Three more top-five finishes throughout the season netted Gulf Racing eighth overall in the GT300 standings.

 Lester was set to return with the team for 2018, but a budget cut forced an eleventh hour exit.
 Mineo also left the team.

 New Zealand

 2012

 At the start of 2012, Lester made the step into open-wheel racing joining the Toyota Racing Series with ETEC Motorsport.
 He scored a podium in the opening race of the season and finished sixth in the New Zealand Grand Prix.

 In another deviation from GT racing, he joined John McIntyre Racing for the V8 SuperTourers Endurance Championship Endurance Series in a Ford Falcon FG.
 Lester and McIntyre scored two podium finishes at the opening round, the Taupo 400.

-He also joined Simon Ellingham at Fastway Racing, finishing third overall in the South Island Endurance Series driving a Porsche 997 GT3 Cup.
+Lester also joined Simon Ellingham at Fastway Racing, finishing third overall in the South Island Endurance Series driving a Porsche 997 GT3 Cup.